sikorama/still_scrolling/README.md

 * Some Code Tricks by Madram, Offset, Ast
 * Tested on various emulators: JavaCPC by Devil Markus, WinCPC by Flynn, Sugarbox by Lone

+# Notes

+* Doesn't work on CRTC1 and CRTC2, because of the border trick mixed with ruptures.
+* Some parts of Arkos player were removed as some effects were not used by the sound track
+* 4KB on Amstrad CPC must take account of AMSDOS Header (12B bytes), so techincally, this is a 3968 bytes intro!